Kedwell, George

 The Dore Studio’s promotion relied on repetition rather than innovation, this advertisement (right) appearing regularly in the Mercury from August 1894 to July 1895.
 [6]

 One way in which people can delight their friends is by sending them their photograph, which we are reminded of by a peep into the Dore studio of Mr. G. Kedwell, where specimens of various classes of work are on view, including the platinotype process.
-Mr. Kedwell has been making additions to his studio in the shape of work rooms, where the shadows of sitters are developed, with the aid of the latest improvements in the art.
 [7]

 Just over a year later, misfortune was to visit Kedwell again, this time in the form of a fire at Hart’s Buildings, the origin of which was not determined.
 The damage was significant, with the rooms used by Kedwell being completely gutted and contents destroyed.
 [9]